justmoo/canvas-minigame/README.md

 ## canvas example

-this is an example of a mini game without using canvas and DOM manipulation
+this is an example of a mini game using canvas and DOM manipulation

 ![picture of the game](images/wizard.gif)